kabrony/Elastos.Community.Global/Colombia/README.md

 # 🇨🇴 &nbsp; Colombia

-1. Our goal is to expand the Elastos DAO through education, networking , events , bounties.
+1. Our goal is to expand the Elastos (DAO)  through education, networking , events , bounties and community building.

 2. Organize meet ups to expand the Elastos Ecosytem.

-3. Translate all educational information to Castellan(Spanish)
+3. Translate all educational information to Castellano (Spanish).

-Feel free to add information here
+Feel free to add information here in this page.

-Any questions please feel free to contact me in of this platforms.
+Any questions please feel free to contact me.

+DAO=("Decentralized Autonomous Organization");

 Aldo Villamil